tbrowder/Raku-Advent/advent2022/tbrowder.md

 # pod2pdf $pod-object # args ...
 ```

-IT used the module in its wrapper program, **combine-pdfs.raku**, and added some convenience input options.
+IT used the output PDF documents in its **PDF::Lite** wrapper program, **combine-pdfs.raku**, and added some convenience input options.
 Raku is used World-wide so they allowed for various paper sizes and provide settings for US Letter and A4.
 Finally, they provided some other capabilities by customizing the `PDF::Lite` object after the base document was created so it can:

   * Combine multiple documents into a single one